 As per the format specified, you will have to upload a recent photograph of yourself.

 To avoid rescheduling your visa interview and to reduce the likelihood that it will be rejected, ensure you answer all the questions carefully and accurately.
 If you have trouble filling the form, you can always turn to the website of the US government for answers.
 After you finish filling your form, you have to electronically sign it by clicking the “Sign Application” tab at the end.

 After uploading your application, you will be directed to a confirmation page with a barcode, barcode number, and your application ID number.
 Take a print-out of this page and carry it with you to your visa interview.

-After you’ve submitted your DS 160, you will have to pay the Visa fee.
+After you’ve submitted your DS 160, you will have to pay the Visa fee of $160.
 Our counselors recommend paying this fee in cash at Axis or CITI Bank.

 For those of you who do not reside in India, have a look at the instructions provided on your embassy or consulate website regarding fee payment.